cambridge-cares/TheWorldAvatar/Agents/AccessAgent/README.md

 Before the agent can be called in any environment, the routing information must be uploaded to the `storerouter` and `storerouterrdb` namespaces for the SPARQL and RDB routing information respectively.
 This can be set using the corresponding `STOREROUTER_ENDPOINT` and `RDB_STOREROUTER_ENDPOINT` environment variables to change the namespace names.
 See the `./access-agent-dev-stack/docker-compose.yml` or `./access-agent-dev-stack/access-agent.json` for examples.
 Please note that a `label` must be included in order to ensure that the agent can target the right resource.

-> Knowledge Graph Access Agent
+> Triple Store Routing Information

 The Access Agent requires routing information for the target resource to be contained in the specified `storerouter` namespace.
-Routing information for the knowledge graph namespaces can be uploaded manually or programmatically.
+Routing information for the triple store namespaces can be uploaded manually or programmatically.
 Regardless of the method, the routing information consists of 5 triples containing the SPARQL query and update endpoints as well as a label identifying the target resource.
 An example for the **ontokin** namespace is as follows:

 ```
 // Note that `<ontokin>` is replaceable with the label you require